R4r3s/Steam-Game-Profitability-Calculator-For-Argentina/README.md

 2. **Install a CORS Extension:**

-   - To enable cross-origin requests required by this script, install a CORS extension like "CORS Everywhere" for Firefox or "Allow CORS: Access-Control-Allow-Origin" for Chrome from your browser's extension store.
+   - To enable cross-origin requests required by this script, install the ["Allow CORS: Access-Control-Allow-Origin" Chrome extension](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) from the Chrome Web Store.

 3. **Create a New Script:**